nathenharvey/someara.github.com/source/_posts/2012-12-21-promises-lies-and-dryrun-mode.markdown

 to blindly trust fate.

 Finally, increasing the resolution of our policies will help the most in the long term.
-The more Lego men, the better.
+The more robots, the better.
 Ensuring the contents of configuration files is good.
 Making sure that they are only ones present in a conf.d directory is better.
 As a community, we need to produce as much high quality, trusted, tested, and reuseable policy as possible.